vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 ## Result

-We just use a table control with some fancy formatting to present the data.
-The screenshot shows the final result of the Peakboard application.
+We use a table control with some fancy formatting to present the data.
+This screenshot shows the final result of the Peakboard application:

 ![image](/assets/2025-06-05/140.png)